obormot/PythonBreakpoints/README.md

 * `Goto` a selected breakpoint (or `ctrl+shift+g`, or `Menu` > `Goto` > `Goto Python Breakpoint...`)
 * `Clear All` breakpoints in current file (or `Menu` > `Tools` > `Breakpoints` > `Clear All Python Breakpoints`)

+If one or multiple lines of code are selected, the Toggle command will wrap the selected lines in a try-except statement and a new breakpoint will be added under the except: section.

 ## Settings

 `Preferences` > `Package Settings` > `Python Breakpoints`